NanoComp/meep/doc/docs/FAQ.md

 ### How do I visualize the structure and fields in 3d?

 You can use [Mayavi](http://docs.enthought.com/mayavi/mayavi/index.html).
 For an example, see [Tutorial/Basics](Python_Tutorials/Basics.md#visualizing-3d-structures).

+### How do I compute the Poynting flux in an arbitrary direction?

+The flux plane defined using [`FluxRegion`](Python_User_Interface.md#fluxregion) is always perpendicular to one of the coordinate axes.
+You can also integrate the Poynting vector over a volume instead of a surface.
+However, for a given `FluxRegion`, you can use its `direction` property to integrate a different component of the Poynting vector.
+Thus, in order to compute the Poynting flux in an arbitrary direction, you could specify three *overlapping* flux planes, each of which computes the integral of the Poynting vector in the *x*, *y*, and *z* directions.
+Then a linear combination of these will give the Poynting flux in any desired direction.

 ### Can Meep be used to investigate lasing phenomena?